Skip to Content

 The traveler’s Lucha Libre handbook: a guide to watching Lucha Libre in Mexico City

-This Lucha Libre Mexico City guide will give you everything you need to know about watching this famous Mexican wrestling, ticket prices, tours, and everything you need to know.
+This Lucha Libre Mexico City guide will tell you everything you need to know about watching this famous Mexican wrestling, ticket prices, tours, and more.

 This form of wrestling is distinctive due to several unique characteristics, most notably because of its high-flying acrobatics, use of colorful masks by the wrestlers (luchadores), and the dramatic storytelling elements infused into the matches.